codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 >`yarn react-native run-android`

-After this initial build and deploy, you can go back to using `yarn expo ...` for development.
+After this initial build and deploy, you can go back to using `yarn expo run:ios` or `yarn expo run:android` for development.

 *Note:* Whenever you add/change any native components you will need to re-build and deploy the native app using the react-native command.